saipranathid/sdudigani_vsd-hdp/Day 15/README.md

 8. **Routing:** Connects all placed components based on netlist connectivity.
 The router optimizes wire paths for signal integrity, avoids congestion, and satisfies design rule constraints set by the foundry.

 ![Alt Text](images/routing.png)

+skywater PDK has 6 routing layers in which the lowest layer is called the local interconnect layer which is a Titanium Nitride layer the following 5 layers are all Aluminium layers.

 ![Alt Text](images/routing_1.png)

 9. **Sign-off:** Final validation stage - Timing analysis, Power analysis and Physical verification